vitelabs/vuilder-docs/docs/vite-basics/network/rpc-ipc.md

 }
 ```

-* `mnemonics`: Mnemonic phrase.
-Please keep it safe
+- `mnemonics`: The mnemonic phrase.
+Keep it secure.
-* `primaryAddress`: Vite address at index 0 corresponding to the mnemonic
+- `primaryAddress`: The Vite address at index 0 corresponding to the mnemonic.
-* `filePath`: The location of the keyStore file
+- `filePath`: The location of the keystore file.

-### Recover Wallet from Mnemonic
+### Recovering a Wallet from a Mnemonic

-Execute the following command:
+Run the following command:

 ```javascript
 ./gvite rpc ~/.gvite/maindata/gvite.ipc wallet_recoverEntropyFile '["Your_Mnemonic", "Your_Password"]'